-Developers are encouraged to provide car ports or cart lodges where this does not make for easy conversion to a room and therefore they are more likely to be kept as a parking space.
+Developers are encouraged to provide car ports or cart lodges where this does not make for easy conversion to a room and therefore, they are more likely to be kept as a parking space.
+A car port or cart lodge inner dimensions should be the same as a garage.
+Therefore, a minimum of 3m x 6m.

 In the past a garage has counted towards a parking space allocation, even if the garage is too small for a car and is used for storage, resulting in increased pressure for on-street parking.
 For a garage (or car port) to be counted as an allocated space they must meet the minimum dimension requirement: 7.0m x 3.0m (internal dimension) with clear doorway minimum 2.4m wide.

 A reduced dimension may be acceptable for cart lodges subject to site layout (minimum bay 5.5m x 2.9m plus wall width).

 Garages of size 7.0m x 3.0m are considered large enough for the average sized family car and cycles, as well as some storage space, and will be considered a parking space.
 Any smaller and the garage could not be considered a car parking space or count towards the parking space allocation.
-However, reduced minimum internal garage dimensions of 6.0m x 3.0m (internal dimension) will be deemed to count as a parking space provided that additional fixed enclosed storage of minimum size $3m^2$ is provided.
+However, reduced minimum internal garage dimensions of 6.0m x 3.0m (internal dimension) will be deemed to count as a parking space provided that additional fixed enclosed storage of minimum size 3m2 is provided.

 There should be sufficient person manoeuvring space/ access doors around the parked car to access any stored items, such as cycles.
-Facilities should be provided for charging electric cars, mobility vehicles and other similar vehicles (where appropriate) and mains power and lighting provided.
+Facilities should be provided for charging electric cars, mobility vehicles and other similar vehicles (where appropriate) and mains power and lighting provided with easy safe access to and from.